trey-rosius/package-delivery-microservice/README.md

 ## Scaffold Diagrid Catalyst Project

-Right now, we'll have to develop our application locally, while accessing the Catalyst API's.
+Right now, we'll have to develop the app locally, while accessing the Catalyst API's.

-The first step is to scaffold our project.
+The first step is to scaffold the project.

-Assuming that the project we created and made the default above is still default, run the following command.
+From the CLI run the following command

 ```bash